Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

+Residential floor plan generation involves two coupled representational levels: visual/geometric presentation and spatial configurational logic.
+The former refers to low-level pixel, mask, coordinate-sequence, and polygon representations, whereas the latter refers to relational and semantic organization among room functions, including adjacency, connection, accessibility, and public/private hierarchy.
+The dual representation captures two positions of spatial configurational logic in the generative pipeline: the input-side room-relation graph participates in geometric generation as a condition, while the output-side rectangle-space graph re-parses configurational logic from the generated geometry and makes it available for space-syntax evaluation and post-training feedback.

-To bridge the gap between pixel-level floorplan representations and graph-based configurational analysis, we adopt a deterministic \textit{mask-to-graph} abstraction that is compatible with the RPLAN data format and our generative pipeline.
-Concretely, each layout is represented as a 4-channel PNG encoding: (i) boundary/door cues, (ii) semantic function labels, (iii) room instance ids, and (iv) interior/exterior region flags.
-From these channels we derive three binary masks that are essential for accessibility modeling: an interior mask, a wall mask, and a door mask.
-For each room instance $r$ (instance id $>0$), we extract its \textit{walkable core} by removing wall and door pixels from the interior region.
+The original floor plan data use an RPLAN-style 4-channel PNG encoding to represent visual/geometric presentation.
+The four channels record boundary/door cues, semantic function labels, room instance ids, and interior/exterior region flags, respectively.
+From this encoding, we derive an interior mask, a wall mask, and a door mask.
+For each room instance $r$ (instance id $>0$), we remove wall and door pixels from the interior region to obtain its walkable core mask.

+In HouseDiffusion, the input conditions include boundaries, room functional configurations, and a room-relation graph, while the output is a geometric plan represented by polygon-corner coordinate sequences.
+The room-relation graph uses rooms or functional spaces as nodes and adjacency, connection, or co-occurrence requirements as edges.
+It therefore introduces spatial configurational logic into the generation process as an input condition.
+However, this graph mainly serves input-side conditional control; it cannot directly evaluate whether the generated geometric plan actually forms reasonable spatial configurational logic.

-To obtain a compact yet robust spatial partition without fragile polygon extraction, we decompose each room core mask into a set of maximal axis-aligned rectangles using a greedy covering algorithm with a minimum rectangle area threshold $A_{\min}$.
-Each rectangle serves as a convex \textit{spatial atom} (node).
-The union of rectangles across all rooms forms a \textit{rectangle-space graph} $G=(V,E)$, where nodes inherit room-instance and semantic type attributes.
-Edges are constructed in two complementary ways: (i) \textit{within-room} edges connect rectangles that touch or lie within a small pixel-distance, with additional bridging edges inserted between disconnected components to ensure intra-room connectivity; and (ii) \textit{cross-room} edges are induced by interior-door connected components, which provide reliable evidence of accessibility between room instances.
-This representation preserves the key topological structure required by space syntax while enabling scalable and reproducible batch computation.
+To address this output-side gap, we further construct a rectangle-space graph.
+Each room's walkable core mask is decomposed into a set of axis-aligned rectangles; each rectangle serves as a convex spatial atom and forms a node in the rectangle-space graph $G=(V,E)$.
+Nodes inherit their corresponding room instance and semantic type.
+Edges are constructed from two accessibility cues: within-room edges connect rectangles that touch or lie within a small pixel-distance, and cross-room edges are induced by door connected components.
+In this way, the output-side rectangle-space graph converts the spatial configurational logic embodied in generated results into a space-syntax-computable evaluation object and further provides the basis for iterative post-training feedback.